The Delightful Dozen

 Nestled in the heart of Old Town Scottsdale, this museum celebrates the history, culture and pioneer spirit of the American West.
 Western Spirit’s five spacious galleries host semi-permanent and changing exhibitions of fine art, cultural artifacts and Western memorabilia

 Join the experts from Ultimate Art & Cultural Tours for an intimate look into the architecture and Hollywood past of Scottsdale’s Hotel Valley Ho, one of the best-preserved mid-century modern hotels in the country.
 The cost per person is $19.56 (the year the hotel opened).

-Treat yourself and your sweetie to a romantic stay at Bespoke Inn, Scottsdale’s only luxury B&B. The inn’s eight posh rooms feature private patios, pillow-top beds, soft chandelier lighting and deep soaking tubs.
+Treat yourself and your sweetie to a romantic stay at Bespoke Inn, Scottsdale’s only luxury B&B. The inn’s 10 posh rooms feature private patios, pillow-top beds, soft chandelier lighting and deep soaking tubs.
 Be sure to make a reservation for dinner at the on-property restaurant Virtú Honest Craft, named one of the “Top 20 Restaurants in the Country” by Esquire magazine upon its opening in 2013.

 This gem of a boutique at the Scottsdale Center for the Performing Arts features artist-made jewelry, imaginative toys, fair-trade global crafts, world music, stylish accessories for home and office, and much more.
 Plus, all purchases are tax-free and proceeds benefit the non-profit Scottsdale Cultural Council.